JohnAugustineMcCain/Trivalent/README.md

 ## 1. PEACE (theory)
 Introduces the framework of **Paraconsistent Epistemic and Contextual Evaluation (PEACE)**,
-which uses trivalent logic, context, and category-error detection to handle problems
-that resist binary closure.
+which uses trivalent logic, context, and category-error detection to handle problems that resist binary closure.

 ## 2. P vs NP as Epistemic Illusion
-Applies PEACE to the famous **P vs NP** problem, showing that its classical formulation
-is a *category error* that confuses verification with discovery.
+Applies PEACE to the famous **P vs NP** problem, showing that its classical formulation is a *category error* of binary logic that ultimately confuses verification with discovery.

 This builds on Scott Aaronson’s critique:

 > Scott Aaronson, *NP-complete Problems and Physical Reality*,